Parking-Master/Gametime.js-X/README.md

 - Method: `run(eventName: String, arguments: Array[])`
   - This method runs a function what was previously defined with `on()`.
 - Method: `sustain()`
-  - Waits for Gametime.js-X to sustain a connecting to a server and channel.
+  - Waits for Gametime.js-X to sustain a connection to the server(s) and channel.
 - Method: `set(globalSetting: String("key" | "channel"), channel | publishKey: String, subscribeKey: String)`
   - Sets a global setting such as "key" or "channel".
 - Method: `setCustomServer(socketServerURL: String)`